allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 * Task failures.
 * Task SLA (e.g. results of a job that runs daily must be available before 7 A.M.).

-Airflow allows configuring callbacks for task failure and SLA miss, that we use to send alerts to an on-call developer in case something is wrong.
+Airflow allows configuring callbacks for task failure and SLA miss.
+We use them to send alerts to an on-call developer in case something is wrong.
 It also can send emails for lower priority issues.
 Of course, Airflow itself (as it is just another service) also requires monitoring and alerting to be sure that it is working correctly.